Revitalizing Black-Box Interpretability: Actionable Interpretability for LLMs via Proxy Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel approach to budget-friendly explanations for large language models (LLMs) by leveraging the power of proxy models.
-Our method allows for the generation of high-fidelity explanations while significantly reducing the computational cost associated with traditional explanation techniques.
-We demonstrated the effectiveness of our approach through extensive experiments across various tasks, including text classification, multiple-choice question answering, and text generation.
-The results indicate that our proxy explanations maintain a high level of fidelity compared to oracle explanations, making them a valuable tool for understanding LLMs in real-world applications.
+In this paper, we introduced a screen-and-apply proxy explanation framework that leverages budget-friendly models to generate proxy explanations for LLMs, reducing the cost of local model-agnostic explanations and enabling their practical use.
+We demonstrated the effectiveness of our approach through extensive experiments across various tasks and models.
+The results indicate that our proxy explanations maintain a high level of fidelity compared to oracle explanations while significantly reducing the cost by 88.2\%.
+We also show that our proxy explanations can enhance the performance of expensive LLMs in few-shot learning scenarios.